Search

 ### Delete search result labels

-The **Delete search result labels** allows users to remove all matching labeled results in a project.
+The **Delete search result labels** button removes labels from all matching labeled results in a project.

 For example, searching for <mark style="color:red;">`Shakespeare`</mark> will display all instances in the document along with any labels applied to the text.
 Clicking **Delete search result labels** will remove all labels associated with <mark style="color:red;">`Shakespeare`</mark>.